agilecreativity/ebook_renamer/README.md

 #### 0.0.2 - 0.0.7

-- Improvement of code and fix the few bugs a long the way
+- Improvement of code and fix a few bugs a long the way

 #### 0.0.1